NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1Particle.md

 Get a list of the direct descendants from the current particle (with optional selection Cut)

 **Todo**: isDecayed?
 How to restrict to physical particles?

-TodoSomething going wrong with taus -> GenParticle nullptr?

-TodoWould like to do this, but the range objects are broken

 ### function children